baagaard-usgs/geomodelgrids/docs/overview/storage-layout.md

 ## Model Representation

-We map the physical space of the model domain bounded by on the top by topography (or a flat surface) into logical space that has uniform regular grids.
+We map the physical space of the model domain bounded on top by topography (or a flat surface) into logical space that has uniform regular grids.

 <figure>
   <img src="figs/gridmapping.png" alt="Diagram of physical and logical grids">